 Visa det här inlägget på Instagram

 Offering prices Millennials want to pay

-Apple might have just outsold the whole Swiss watch industry, but that doesn’t mean Millennials are only attracted to smartwatches.
-In fact, old school watches are back on trend and Millennials are the leaders as both consumers and producers.
+Millennials are not only attracted to the functionality of smartwatches.
+In fact, Millennials are the leaders as both consumers and producers, although their shopping experience is vastly done online and with media influence, the generation still shows great value and interest for a classic timepiece.
 In the past years, there’s been a boom in affordable watch startups founded by Millennials, offering timeless pieces at affordable prices.
-According to a study by Hearst Magazines UK, the new generation values functionality and transparency, meaning their purchases are driven by the product and not the brand.
+The new generation values functionality and transparency, meaning their purchases are driven by the product and authenticity of the brand.
 But where does that leave the Swiss watch industry?
-While many brands stay true to their heritage and hence also to their expensive watch prices, some luxury watch brands are adapting to the demands of the new generation: Swiss luxury house Tissot has launched more affordable versions of their timeless classics that are aimed to not only fit Millennials’ values and budget, but at the same time be of the same quality ‘Swiss made’ stands for.
-Tissot took it one step further and announced the re-make of their popular automatic chronograph with a price knock-off of almost one third of the original amount.
-Once released, it could be the ultimate Millennial product – a fair balance between product and brand.
+While many brands stay true to their heritage and hence also to their expensive watch prices, some luxury watch brands are adapting to the demands of the new generation: in 2018, Swiss luxury house Tissot has launched more affordable versions of their timeless classics that are aimed to not only fit Millennials’ values and budget but at the same time be of the same quality ‘Swiss made’ stands for.
+Tissot took it one step further and announced the re-make of their popular automatic chronograph with a price knock-off of almost one-third of the original amount.

 Using influencers to raise awareness

 With Millennials came the rise of social media and influencer marketing.
 Just a few years ago many brands thought influencer marketing would be a phase, yet it has become evident that both luxury- and affordable- watch brands have seen some of the most influential voices of their campaigns coming from influencers and celebrity endorsers.
 According to our report, influencer collaborations for luxury-watch campaigns have greatly aided the industry in maintaining and generating genuine connections to their customer base, especially during the global pandemic.